benjamingeer/Tondauer/hugo/content/en/about-this-site.md

 Tondauer (in German, the duration of a sound) aims to support the longevity of compositions that deserve more attention than they have received.
-The project's editions are intended to allow musicians to make informed choices about interpretation.
+The project's editions are [Creative Commons](https://creativecommons.org/licenses/) licensed and intended to allow musicians to make informed choices about interpretation.

 > “Many musicians ... have no awareness of the importance of
 > consciously choosing an edition; which criteria to apply; which